antelle/node-stream-zip/README.md

 2. [callbacks](#callback-api)

-It's recommended to use the new, promise API, however the legacy callback API may be flexible for certain operations.
+It's recommended to use the new, promise API, however the legacy callback API may be more flexible for certain operations.

 ### Async API